ruslan-kurchenko/sfdc-lax/README.md

 1. Every consumer component has its own reference of Lax component and vise-versa.
 It allows to write the code without passing component reference in every util function: `component.lax.enqueue('c.actionName')`;
 2. The server-side actions calls can be chained: `component.lax.enqueue('c.actionName').then(...).then(...)`;
 3. The list of server-side actions can be called together: `component.lax.enqueueAll([...]).then(...)`;
-4. The action can be constructed and called using Builder Pattern approach: `component.lax.action('c.actionName).setThe(...).enqueue()`
+4. The action can be constructed and called using Builder Pattern approach: `component.lax.action('c.actionName).setThen(...).enqueue()`
 5. The consumer component can omit `$A.getCallback()`.
 Lax provide overrode Promise `then` and `catch` and they do that automarically: `component.lax.enqueue('c.actionName').then(...)`;
 6. The consumer component doesn't wait `afterScriptsLoaded` event.
 It can use Lax in `onInit` event handler